henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 * the Constrained Application Protocol (CoAP {{RFC7252}}) to facilitate an HTTP-esque interaction model,
-* the Concise Binary Object Representation (CBOR {{RFC7049}}) to facilitate an efficient content encoding, and
+* the Concise Binary Object Representation (CBOR {{RFC7049}}) to facilitate an efficient content encoding using {{-yangcbor}}, and
-* YANG identifier strings are represented as numbers called YANG Schema Item Identifier (SID) defined in {{-yangcbor}}.
+* YANG identifier strings are represented as numbers called YANG Schema Item Identifier (SID), also defined in {{-yangcbor}}.

-This documents defines additions to CoMI called Concise YANG Telemetry that:
+This document defines additions to CoMI called Concise YANG Telemetry that:

-* enrich its capabilities to subscribe to a variety of YANG modeled notifications---based on YANG Subscribed Notifications {{-yangnote}}, and
+* enrich its capabilities to subscribe to a variety of YANG modeled notifications---based on YANG Customized Subscriptions to a Publisher's Event Streams {{-yangnote}}, and
-* enable subscriptions to changes data note values in modules provided by the YANG datastore (or parts of them)---based on YANG Push {{-yangpush}}.
+* enable subscriptions to changes data note values in modules provided by the YANG datastore (or parts of them)---based on YANG Datastore Subscription
+  {{-yangpush}}.

 Due to the utilization of CoAP, the interaction model of CoMI is quite similar to RESTCONF {{RFC8040}}.
-RESTCONF {{RFC7950}} supports subscriptions to a YANG datastore via notification definitions in YANG modules, which---when subscribed to via the base subscription YANG RPC defined in {{RFC7950}}---result in Series [-cabo-series] of Server Sent Events [W3C.REC-eventsource-20150203]}.
+RESTCONF supports subscriptions to a YANG datastore via notification statements in YANG modules, which---when subscribed to via the base subscription YANG RPC defined in {{RFC7950}}---result in Series {{-series}} of Server Sent Events [W3C.REC-eventsource-20150203]}.
 A corresponding Event Stream specification for NETCONF {{RFC6241}} Event Notifications is defined in section 3.2.3 of {{RFC5277}}.
-To simplify corresponding terminology (and especially consolidate the impedance mismatch of Notifications and Events), this document defines the following term:
+To simplify corresponding terminology (and especially consolidate the impedance mismatch of the terms Notifications and Events), this document defines the following new term:

 YANG Telemetry:

-: A Series of YANG Notifications or YANG Notification Bundle Messages that are composed of YANG modeled data, sent from a YANG datastore to a YANG client either solicited or unsolicited, and that can guarantee well-defined levels of Visibility with respect to Data Node Value changes.
+: A Series of YANG Notifications or YANG Notification Bundle Messages that are composed of YANG modeled data, potentially composing update records, sent from a YANG datastore to a YANG client either solicited or unsolicited in a fashion that can guarantee well-defined levels of Visibility with respect to Data Node Value changes.

-: While the focus of YANG is typically on management and operations, the scope of YANG Telemetry extends into the Security Area with respect to Security Events.
-YANG Telemetry characteristics that address security requirements, such as Visibility, are addressed in this document.
+While the focus of YANG is typically on management and operations, the scope of YANG Telemetry extends into the Security Area with respect to Security Events.
+Because of this, YANG Telemetry characteristics that address security requirements, such as Visibility and Resilient YANG Subscriptions, are addressed in this document.

 The definition of YANG Telemetry is based on the following existing terminology:

 Series:

-: pull stuff from [-cabo-series] here
+: Series Transfer Pattern are described in {{-series}} and describe the conveyance of associated data items over time, where a client is able to obtain the Series and to learn about new items.

+: YANG Customized Subscriptions or a YANG Datastore Subscription creates an specific Series Transfer Pattern composed of individual YANG Notifications or YANG Notification Bundle Messages that include related updated records.

 YANG Notification:

-: pull stuff from {{-yangnote}} here
+: Defined in {{RFC6241}}, a Notification is a server-initated message indicating that a certain event has been recognized by the server.

+: While this definition is found in {{RFC6241}}, which is based on YANG 1.0
+{{RFC6020}}, it also applies to the general definition of the YANG Notification statement in YANG 1.1 {{RFC7950}}.

-YANG Notification Bundle Message:
+YANG Notification (Bundle) Message:

-: pull stuff from {{-notemsgs}} here
+: An encapsulation header for one or more YANG notifications as defined in
+{{-notemsgs}}.
+The message header includes a specific set of well-known objects, which are of potential use to networking layers prior being interpreted by some receiving application layer process.

+: Examples include, but are not limited to: timestamps, signatures, or evidence about the integrity of the agents creating messages or notifications.

+Update Record:

+: A single YANG data item in a Series of YANG Notifications or YANG Notification Bundle Messages conveying the changes to a YANG datastore's module's Data Node Values.

+YANG Data Item:

+: An instance of YANG module Data Node Values or the changes to Data Node Values, conveyed as data in motion, serialized in a specific representation, such as XML, JSON, or CBOR.

 Visibility:

-: Eric? :)
+: A level of assurance that Update Records will be received by a YANG Client.
+There might be reasons, such as resource exhaustion or dampening settings, that result in Updates Records lost in transit or not being emitted by the YANG datastore.
+Sequential Message-IDs or specific YANG Notifications are that report, e.g., about past events of resource exhaustion will inform the YANG Client about the characteristics of the loss of Update Records.

 Data Node Value:

-: {{-comi}}:

-: Defined in COMI as "the value assigned to a data node instance.
-Data node values are serialized into the payload according to the rules defined in section 4 of {{-yangcbor}}".
+: Defined in CoMI as the value assigned to a data node instance.
+Data node values are serialized into the payload according to the rules defined in section 4 of {{-yangcbor}}.

 # CoMI Push Terminology